halonsoluis/portfolio/README.md

 <img src="images/cachivache/thumb_IMG_4344_1024.jpg" width="230">
 </p>

-## My contribution
+### My contribution

-For this project I was the solo-developer.
+For this project, I was the solo-developer.
 The app was in the AppStore until the publication decided to stop their project.

-Among the main challenges:
-- Download the content from the posts from Medium (where the publication is hosted)
-- Provide a customizable and reliable offline experience.
-- Guarantee that all the content is downloaded as fast as possible while connected to the internet (as in Cuba the internet is slow and limited/expensive in time)
+Among the main challenges: - Download the content from the posts from Medium (where the publication is hosted) - Provide a customizable and reliable offline experience. - Guarantee that all the content is downloaded as fast as possible while connected to the internet (as in Cuba the internet is slow and limited/expensive in time)

-## Links to the project
+### Links to the project

 - [Gitlab link to the project](https://gitlab.com/hugoalonsoluis/Cachivache)
 - [CachivacheMedia](https://cachivachemedia.com)
 - [Old link to the app in the AppStore](https://itunes.apple.com/us/app/id1150154493)

-# Tic Tac Toe Widget Edition
+## Tic Tac Toe Widget Edition

 Tic Tac Toe Widget Edition allowed the user to play Tic Tac Toe directly from the iOS Notification Center and the Apple Watch.